ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors have specialized training and skills in promoting appropriate student behavior and preventing disruptive student behavior.
-School counselors are not disciplinarians but should be a resource for school personnel in developing individual and schoolwide discipline procedures.
-School counselors collaborate with school personnel and other stakeholders to establish policies encouraging appropriate behavior and maintaining safe schools where effective teaching and learning can take place.
+School counselors have specialized training and skills in promoting appropriate mindsets and behaviors for student success and preventing disruptive student behavior.
+School counselors are not disciplinarians; they collaborate with school personnel in developing individual and schoolwide support systems and programs that encourage positive student behavior where effective teaching and learning can take place.

 The Rationale